ddmitriylee/rps/readme.md

 node ./rock-paper-scissors.js rock paper scissors
 ```

-- When you initialize you can see the table of available moves and which result you can expect:
+- When initialized, press '?' in order to see the table of available moves and which result to expect:

 ```
 ┌─────────┬────────────┬────────────────┬────────────────┬────────────────┐